 If you want to check out A Stone, a Web, a Story, follow this link.
 Remember, the first post won’t go up until Sunday, 11/28.
 I’ll continue to publish here as usual.

 As I write, it’s Thanksgiving.
 I am thankful for every single person reading this.
 When I began blogging in the summer of 2016, I could not have imagined the journey I was embarking upon.
 Now, more than 200 posts and two books later, I’ve made connections, learned, grown, laughed, cried, and been touched by your comments and questions.
-I’m proud to begin sharing my fiction with you and I hope you’ll join me and other readers on Substack as I add a community thread and other features to A Stone, a Web, a Story.
+I’m proud to begin sharing my fiction with you and I hope you’ll join me and other readers on Substack as I add posts and features to A Stone, a Web, a Story.
 Thank you.

 When inspiration struck and I set out to build a new website for my blog and other writing, I assumed the process would move quickly.
 I could hardly wait to see the vision in my head become reality.
 I’m a happy and motivated independent learner and felt certain I could fumble with the design software and master it without much trouble, the way I did when I created Our Daily Crime.

 The software for Our Daily Crime is nearly ten years old now, a tech dinosaur.
 The new software requires a whole new level of skill.

 I needed help.
 Scheduling a meeting with a professional took time.
 Then we had to reschedule due to a conflict.
 More time.
 I turned my attention to other things and practiced patience (not very successfully!).